Use valid page metadata

-Using valid page metadata ensures that Google can process the HTML markup of your pages.
+Using valid HTML for page metadata ensures that Google can use the metadata as documented.

 Google tries to understand HTML even when it is invalid or inconsistent with the